 There is also evidence to suggest that the Bible’s Old Testament describes lapis lazuli as the fifth stone on the breastplate of the High Priest.
 This too indicates a status of spiritual power and connection to divinity.

-Overall, the meaning of lapis lazuli is one of royalty, power, truth, opulence, wisdom, and spiritual connection.
+Overall, the meaning of lapis lazulis are one of royalty, power, truth, opulence, wisdom, and spiritual connection.
 By wearing the undeniably beautiful lapis lazuli stone, people can tap into their own divine potential and foresight.

 Benefits And Healing Properties Of Lapis Lazuli